Comparing checking accounts: 7 top features to look for

 The best bank account bonuses can range anywhere from $200 to $500 or more, depending on the bank.
 But earning this bonus isn’t always easy and often requires customers to put in some extra leg work.

-A sign-up bonus in the end may not be worth the anxiety you experience trying to earn it.
+In the end, a sign-up bonus may not be worth the anxiety you experience trying to earn it.
 Some of the banks that offer bonuses also charge higher monthly fees.
 And since bank account bonuses are taxable, you could essentially earn nothing if you’re in a higher tax bracket, McBride says.

 Whether you’re opening a new checking or savings account, insurance matters.
 Banks don’t fail as often as they did around the time of the Great Recession.
 But it doesn’t hurt to have a safety net in case a bank has to shut down.

-This is why having insurance offered by the Federal Deposit Insurance Corp. (or the National Credit Union Administration) is key.
-The problem for higher-income households, however, is that accounts are only insured up to a set limit of $250,000 per depositor, per ownership category at each institution.
+This is why having insurance offered by the Federal Deposit Insurance Corp. or the National Credit Union Administration is key.
+Both organizations insure up to $250,000 for each bank, per account ownership category and per depositor.

-Choosing the right checking account will take some time.
-There’s a lot to think about and many options to weigh as you reflect on what’s most important.
-Depending on what you value, you may prefer an account offered by a community bank over an online bank or vice versa.
+Finding the best checking account will take some time.
+There’s a lot to think about, and you have many options to weigh as you reflect on what’s most important.

 As long as you’re willing to put in the effort, you’re bound to come across an account that’s a good fit.
-Don’t be afraid to ask questions and get into the nitty gritty so you’re fully aware of what’s to come when you finally choose an account.
+Asking questions and looking into the account’s disclosures can help you ensure you’re fully aware of what’s to come when you choose an account.